Open-Source-Spatial-Clean-Cooking-Tool/OnStove/docs/README.md

-# OnSSET
+# OnStove

-This is an instruction guide to OnSSET.
-A preview is available at [Read the Docs](http://onsset-manual.readthedocs.io/en/latest/index.html)!
+This is an instruction guide to OnStove.
+A preview is available at [Read the Docs](https://onstove-documentation.readthedocs.io/en/latest/#)!